 Wingfield et al. (2004) used certain traits (leaf area/shoot length x reproductive number/shoot length) to assess plant fitness and indicated a score of less than one would give rise to concern.
 The use of plant traits to assess population fitness is recommended for Najas flexilis monitoring programmes.
 Measurement of traits can be done in the field, e.g. presence of flowers/seeds on plants, or by removing specimens, e.g. leaf area, shoot length and number of reproductive structures (Wingfield et al., 2004; Benthic Solutions, 2007).
 Note that Najas flexilis is protected under the Flora (Protection) Order, 2015 and a Section 21 licence is required to collect specimens of all or part of a plant, as well as to alter or interfere with its habitat.
 Plant fitness is an indicator of the viability of the population.
 Seed production in Najas flexilis appears to be reduced by both eutrophication and acidification (Wingfield et al., 2004).
-Wingfield et al. (2004) said that after a long and 'frustrating search' using snorkelling and shoreline survey methods at Shannagh Lough, 'fragments were found floating in the water with no seeds attached'.

-The target for population viability is: Maintain the fitness of Najas flexilis, subject to natural processes.
+The target for population, viability is: Restore the fitness of Najas flexilis, subject to natural processes.